Beit Shemesh railway station: Line split

 When the line to Jerusalem was completed on April 9, 2005, rail service on the Tel Aviv-Beit Shemesh line was on IC3 trains only, because this was the type of train with the smallest distance between the bogies.
 Following numerous cracks in the bogies as a result of the winding track and steep slope and the high cost of operation arising from repair of the bogies, it was decided to use only two IC3 systems on the track to Jerusalem.
 In 2006, the track was split into two for a trial period: Tel Aviv-Beit Shemesh and Beit Shemesh-Jerusalem.
 Following the split it was attempted to operate double-decker passenger cars until Beit Shemesh, and IC3 systems until Jerusalem.
 Due to the prolonged wait times in Beit Shemesh—45 minutes in the direction of Tel Aviv and 15 minutes in the direction of Jerusalem—there was a significant decline in the number of rail passengers to and from Jerusalem.

 In 2007, it was decided to move the Tel Aviv-Beit Shemesh transfer to Nahal Sorek, instead of the transfer at Na'an.
 As a result, travel time was lengthened by three minutes for trains travelling on the line in all directions, but the waiting time for the train change to and from Jerusalem was reduced to five minutes.
 With the reduction of travel times, the number of passengers gradually began to rise.
 The line split was cancelled on March 15, 2008.

 In 2017 the line split was reinstated with waiting times of between 5 and 31 minutes.
-A few trains per day run direct.
+A few trains per day ran direct.

-In 2021, all IC3 trains are to be scrapped simultaneously with the introduction of Siemens Desiro electric multiple units.
-This would render the old line to Jerusalem inoperative unless either a replacement train is to be found or the line undergoes a massive renovation.
+In 2021, Israel Railways announced the retirement of its IC3 trains as the new Siemens Desiro electric multiple units were introduced; the IC3 trains were withdrawn from timetabled services in November 2023 but retained as backup, and completely retired on 28 January 2024.
+This has rendered the rail section between Beit Shemesh and Jerusalem inoperative until either a replacement train is found, or the line undergoes a massive renovation.